ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 <svelte:head><title>Events</title></svelte:head>

-> Events are only available when JavaScript is enabled in the browser and `use:enhance` is added to the form.
+> Events are only available when JavaScript is enabled in the browser and the custom [use:enhance](/concepts/enhance) is added to the form.

 A number of events, triggered on form submission, gives you full control over the submit process.